 There are 8 different award categories with the overall winner being awarded with £10k funding.

-This annual regional business competition is ran by one of the largest independent accountancy firms in the UK.
+This annual business competition is ran by one of the largest independent accountancy firms in the UK.
+In 2017, the competition launched nationally.
 The winner is awarded with a whopping £10,000 grant and £10,000 of valuable mentoring and accountancy advice.
 Two runners up receive £5,000 worth of mentoring and accountancy advice.

 DMU graduates Derry Holt and James Heath reached the final of this competition in 2015 with their technology start-up Stormburst Studios.
 Read about their story here.